part one of a four-part series

 This is why I created this four-part blog series.
 Aimed to provide a little insight and some tips to improve the health of your skin so you can get some relief.
 Today, I’m talking about some of my top eczema friendly foods.
-These are foods I wish I would've known of their benefits when I was first dealing with my skin issues.
-Even today, these are the same foods I reach for if my skin doesn't feel quite as strong as I know it should.
+These are foods I wish I would've known of their benefits when my skin issues began.
+Even today, these are the same foods I reach for if my skin doesn't feel quite as strong as I want it to.

 6 Foods to Eat If You Have Eczema

-- Protein - nuts, seeds, legumes, lentils, leafy greens, quinoa, peas, etc. Again the health of our liver supports healthy digestion.
-How well both are functioning shows up in how healthy your skin is.
+Protein - nuts, seeds, legumes, lentils, leafy greens, quinoa, peas, etc. Again the health of our liver supports healthy digestion.
+How well both function shows up in how healthy your skin looks.
 Our liver has many roles including cleaning our blood, filtering out and detoxifying toxins, excess hormones, etc so they can be quickly eliminated.

 The liver goes through a two phase detox process to carry out this work.
 Both detoxification processes rely on a variety of amino acids to do their job well.
 We get the essential amino acids from protein.
 So we need to make sure we’re eating plenty of protein every day.